chaowang15/RGBDCapture/README.md

 ##Note
 * Press ESC to quit scanning.
-* The RGB-D data will be saved in a newly created folder named "saveX", where X is a counting number starting from 0.
+* The RGB-D data will be saved in a newly created folder named *saveX*, where *X* is a counting number starting from 0.
 * Check the path of OPENNI2 driver files if the code cannot start.
 * When using Kinect v2, two other kinds of images will also be captured: color-depth mapping images (containing each color pixel's depth values) and depth-color mapping images (containing each depth pixel's color values).
 * Another code [RGBDConverter] (https://github.com/chaowang15/RGBDConverter) can be used to convert the PNG sequence images to a single KLG log file and vice versa.
 The KLG format file is firstly used in another real-time RGB-D reconstruction platform [ElasticFusion] (https://github.com/mp3guy/ElasticFusion).